 GN is an expert in probabilistic graphical models (e.g. HMMs, Bayesian networks) and computational statistics (e.g. EM algorithm, penalized likelihood).
 He is interested in a wide range of biomedical applications: tropical disease, bioaccoustics, genetic epidemiology, bioinformatics, clinical research, systems biology, and cancer genetics.
 Co-head of group since 2018.

-Charles Billon, honorary senior lecturer in the LPSM, is also a medical Doctor qualified in biology.
+CB, honorary senior lecturer and medical Doctor qualified in biology.
 He has for many years taught on signal processing, Markov process, stochastic dynamic programming.
 His interest is actually to develop probabilistic algorithm on the defect regulation of the epigenome and the detection of biological marker of peripheral blood DNA methylation In relation with cancers (prostate, kidney, breast) and neurological diseases.

 AL is professor at Sorbonne Université and at the biology department of Ecole Normale Supérieure.
 He is a specialist of random trees and of stochastic modeling and statistical inference in population genetics and phylogenetics.
 He leads the SMILE group, one of the 20 research groups of the Center for Interdisciplinary Research in Biology (CIRB, Collège de France).
 Former head of the group 2011-2017.